jojodev-insight/ingenious_serverapi/README.md

-# 🧠 Autogen Agent Orchestration Project
+# 🧠 Ingenious Lite: Simple Autogen Agent Orchestration Project

 A modular and testable Python project that uses the **Autogen API**, supporting both **OpenAI** and **DeepSeek** as language model providers with a FastAPI-based orchestration system.
+The focus of this project is to make prototyping software testable and highly accessible via API or programmatic calls.
+It's structured to keep invocation simple as we navigate through complex workflows.

+The main objective is to make the creation and chaining of agents and fetching the output highly visible and testable through prototype creation.
+You only need to specify the API key and model name to get this running.

 ## 🛠️ Setup Instructions